 Yet in winning in 2:08:01, he had to dispose of two of the Kenyan favourites, double world champion Abel Kirui, who finished second, and a man who has run 2:03:42, and won the London Marathon this year, Wilson Kipsang, who held on for the bronze.
 Having been dropped 30 metres by the Kenyan pair at around 35k, Kiprotich gathered his forces, and literally shot past his rivals two kilometres later.
 "He passed us like a cheetah," said Kirui.
 The result was in little doubt after that.
 Kiprotich went away to win by close to 30 seconds.

 "The weather was hot and humid," said Kiprotich, "but if affected everyone the same.
 Where we train in Kenya, there is sometimes quite a lot of rain, and I was expecting that here, but it was quite different.
 In the end, it’s determination that counts.

 "At the start, I didn’t believe I could win the race, but when it came to three miles to go, I just said to myself, let’s go.
 When I arrived at the finish I didn’t believe it myself.
 Now I believe it."

 Pat Butcher for the IAAF

-- Stephen Kiprotich of Uganda celebrates as he approaches the line to win gold in the Men's Marathon the London 2012 Olympic Games at The Mall on August 12, 2012 (Getty Images) © Copyright
+- Stephen Kiprotich wins the marathon at the London 2012 Olympic Games (Getty Images) © Copyright

 - (L-R) Wilson Kipsang Kiprotich of Kenya, Abel Kirui of Kenya and Stephen Kiprotich of Uganda compete in the Men's Marathon of the London 2012 Olympic Games (Getty Images) © Copyright